Business Plane Blog

 Practical notes for owner-led operations.

-We write about the operating work that usually hides between strategy and execution: assessments, managed functions, playbooks, delegation, automation, and the decisions that give founders their calendar back.
+We write about the operating work we take on for clients: assessments, managed functions, playbooks, delegation, automation, portal visibility, and the decisions that give founders their calendar back.

 Featured article